acogoluegnes/Spring-Batch-Workshop/README.md

 just type the following command:
     $ git clone git://github.com/acogoluegnes/Spring-Batch-Workshop.git

-### if you don't have git installed or don't want to use it
+### If you don't have git installed or don't want to use it

 There's a "Downloads" link on the github webpage to download an archive.